zoybug/zoybug/README.md

 ---
 ### 💬 Ask me about
 - Higher education in **China** (applications, universities, majors)
-- Student life in China: academics, lifestyle, food, and day-to-day realities
+- Student life in China: academics, lifestyle, **food**, and day-to-day realities
 - Cross-cultural study experiences and adapting to Chinese universities
 - Navigating STEM and logistics programs as an international student in China
 ---